Making a complaint to Fife Council

 - Our failure to follow proper procedure

 Your complaint may involve more than one council service or be about someone working on our behalf.
 If other procedures or rights of appeal can help you resolve your concerns, we will give information and advice to help you.
 Complaints involving Health & Social care and social work involved with children and families matters generally follow the corporate complaints procedure but with small differences in extending timescales.
-Health & Social Care also have their own address should you wish to make your complaint in writing.
+Fife Health & Social Care Partnership have a seperate guide should you wish to make a complaint or comment regarding adult health and social care services.

 What can’t I complain about?